oliwierptak/phuxtil-find/README.md

 # phuxtil-find

-Easy interface for output of 'find' unix command
+Easy interface for output of `find` unix command

 > In Unix-like and some other operating systems, find is a command-line utility that searches one or more directory trees of a file system, locates files based on some user-specified criteria and applies a user-specified action on each matched file.